Department of Health

 Standards in the Code are developed by Food Standards Australia New Zealand (FSANZ).

-FSANZ has developed new standards to minimise the risk of salmonella in egg and egg products, which can cause illness.
+FSANZ has developed these standards to minimise the risk of salmonella in egg and egg products, which can cause illness.

 Businesses must only receive or supply eggs that are clean, and not cracked or dirty.